 You may have heard that you should get a website scanner to look for threats on your website.
 But what does a website scanner do?
 What kind of threats does it look for?
-In this blog, we’ll review SiteLock website scanning capabilities and the five different scans it performs to ensure your website is safe from every angle.
+In this blog, we’ll review the SiteLock website scanning capabilities and the five different daily scans it performs to ensure your website is safe from every angle.

 What is a website scanner?